 Should you come under consideration for appointment, you will be required to complete and return a Garda eVetting form.
 This form will be forwarded to An Garda Síochána for security checks on all Irish and Northern Irish addresses at which you resided.
-Please note that security clearance can take up to 10 weeks and in some cases may take longer.
-In the case that you do not take up the offered position these forms will be destroyed.
+Please note that security clearance can take up to 8 weeks and in some cases may take longer.
+In the case that your application for the competition be unsuccessful, this form will be destroyed and no record will be kept by the Office.

-If you have resided in countries outside of the Republic of Ireland for a period of 6 months or more, it is mandatory for you to furnish a Police Clearance Certificate from those countries as part of the clearance process.
+If you have resided in countries outside of the Republic of Ireland for a period of 6 months or more, it is mandatory for you to furnish a Police Clearance Certificate from those countries stating that you have no convictions recorded against you while residing there.
 A separate Police Clearance Certificate for each country you have resided in is required.
 Clearance must be dated after the date you left the country.
 It is your responsibility to seek any security clearances for other jurisdictions (if applicable) in a timely fashion as they can take some time.
 You cannot be appointed without this information being provided and being in order.

-Candidates should be aware that any information obtained in the Garda Vetting process can be made available to the Office of the DPP.
+Candidates should be aware that any information obtained in the Garda Vetting process can be made available to the employing authority.